Apply for a research degree or scholarship

 For applicants seeking admission to the Doctor of Education, a portfolio assessment and/or interview will be required as part of the admission process.
 Applicants who do not hold a recognised bachelors degree with a suitable class of research honours should attach a completed professional portfolio along with any other required supporting documentation, as part of their online documentation.

-Applicants with offers or Griffith candidates within their first 12 months
+Applicants with offers or Griffith students within their first 12 months of candidature

 - a continuing or an offered not yet commenced student scholarship application form (PDF 110k) (including a referee report from your current supervisor)